ravenusmc/pygame/readme.md

 #### Basics

   == This folder will show the use how to make a bsic window with pygame and then get started with it.
+Each file will build on the previous file.

-  == start.py => This file contains information on how to get a basic GUI up on the screen with Pygame.
+  ##### start.py => This file contains information on how to get a basic GUI up on the screen with Pygame.
 The file will also contain information on how how to change the background color of the gui.

+  ##### image.py =>